paypal/paypal-android/docs/PayPal/integration.md

 ### 4. Create an order

-When a user enters the payment flow, call `v2/checkout/orders` to create an order and obtain an order ID:
+When a user initiates a payment flow, call `v2/checkout/orders` to create an order and obtain an order ID:

 ```bash
 curl --location --request POST 'https://api.sandbox.paypal.com/v2/checkout/orders/' \